 HackerX provides a unique opportunity for developers to get a feel for the interview process of companies in different industries.
 Andrew added that the questions interviewers ask help you understand what the most important subject matter is for each specific industry.

 It never hurts getting in front of a real person and working on your interview skills.
 Participating in multiple interviews in a single day is the perfect opportunity to practice.
 Also, learning which interview questions you don’t have the answers to reveals your weaknesses.
 You’ll learn how to prepare and have answers ready for your next interview.
+These reviews and feedback will not only improve your soft skills but will also help you build an excellent resume.

 Tips for Employers